What is psoriatic arthritis?

-Non-biological disease-modifying antirheumatic drugs (DMARDs) improve symptoms of pain and stiffness but none have been shown to prevent progressive joint damage and all have potential for serious side effects.
-Methotrexate, ciclosporin, apremilast and leflunomide have a beneficial effect on both joint and skin disease.
+Non-biological disease-modifying antirheumatic drugs (DMARDs) improve symptoms of pain and stiffness, but none have been shown to prevent progressive joint damage and all have the potential for serious side effects.
+The following medications have a beneficial effect on joint disease and psoriasis: